-We have agreed with Fannie Mae that Fannie Mae and its approved servicers have the right to approve, consistent with the terms of the delegation agreement, pre-foreclosure sales, deeds-in-lieu of foreclosure and loan modifications for all Fannie Mae owned loans that we insure.
-Fannie Mae and its approved servicers will report all relevant information regarding these approvals to us and proceeds from borrower contributions will be shared between Fannie Mae and us on a pro rata basis, as defined in our Master Policy.
+We have agreed with the GSEs that they and their approved servicers have the right to approve certain transactions, consistent with the terms of the applicable delegation agreement, including pre-foreclosure sales, deeds-in-lieu of foreclosure and loan modifications for all Fannie Mae or Freddie Mac owned loans that we insure.
+Fannie Mae and Freddie Mac and their approved servicers will report all relevant information regarding these approvals to us and proceeds from borrower contributions will be shared between the GSE and us on a pro rata basis, as defined in our Master Policy.